berserkware/waffleweb/docs/How-To-Guides/The-Request-Object.rst

 	    return render(request, 'upload.html')

-In a real life situation you should make sure the content or name is safe.
+In a real life situation you should make sure the content or name is clean.

 For more information you can go to `Uploaded Files <Uploaded-Files.rst>`_.